Data sheet: Carl Zeiss Jena Biotar 58 mm f/2

 • b) the fact that it acted as (depending on who you listen to) either ‘blueprint’ or ‘inspiration’ for the countless millions of Soviet Helios-44 lenses

-• Incidentally, the Carl Zeiss Jena Biotar is very small for being a bright, standard SLR lens.
+• Incidentally, the early Carl Zeiss Jena Biotar is very small for being a bright, standard SLR lens.
 The picture below shows a 1949 Biotar next to a Jupiter-8 (Soviet remake of the 50/2 Sonnar) rangefinder lens and a box of matches.
 Admittedly, not all versions of the Biotar are as small as the manual-aperture Exakta version pictured below.

 A box of matches, a Biotar and a rangefinder lens.